fabianlischka/InfoSec101/index.md

 1. [InfoSec101](p1-InfoSec101).
 How can you keep your information private and secure?
 An introduction (covering more secure passwords, browsing, chatting, etc.), including a curated, commented list of recommended software.

 2. [What to do next](p2-WhatToDoNext).
-A concrete list of some quick and simple steps, for users of computers (OS X, Windows), and smart phones (iOS, Android).
+A concrete list of some quick and simple steps, for users of computers (OS X, Windows), and smart phones (iOS, Android), and a list of further guides.

 3. If you're not yet convinced that one ought to care about Information Security, there is some [background, motivation, examples, and quotes](p3-Motivation).